apache/carbondata/docs/sdk-guide.md

 public static org.apache.carbondata.sdk.file.Schema getCarbonSchemaFromAvroSchema(String avroSchemaString);
 ```
 # SDK Reader
-This SDK reader, reads carbondata file and carbonindex file at a given path.
+This SDK reader reads CarbonData file and carbonindex file at a given path.
-External client can make use of this reader to read carbondata files.
+External client can make use of this reader to read CarbonData files without CarbonSession.
 ## Quick example
 ```
     // 1.
 Create carbon reader